William Fontaine: Later life, travels, and Penn career

 Fontaine was diagnosed with tuberculosis in 1949.
 After working only one half-time and two years of medical leave, he returned to his normal Penn position in 1955.
 He received an assistant professorship in 1956, tenure in 1957, and an associate professorship in 1963.

 Interested in growing African nationalism in the era of decolonization, Fontaine traveled worldwide to discuss Pan-African issues.
 In 1959, he attended Pope John XXIII’s address of thanks to those who promoted black culture.
 The next year, he traveled to Lagos, Nigeria, where he celebrated the inauguration of his classmate, Nnamdi Azikiwe as Governor General.
 Two years later, as secretary of the American Society of African Culture, he attended a conference on socialism called by Senegalese President Léopold Sédar Senghor.

 With the worsening of his tuberculosis, Fontaine finished Reflections in 1967 and went on indefinite medical leave.
-After being confined to an apartment for more than a year, he died on December 29, 1968.
+After being confined to an apartment for more than a year, he died on December 29, 1968 in Philadelphia.